 Ladakh, the land of many passes, of numbingly cold and insanely high barren landscapes, is one of the highest inhabited plateaus in the world.
 Remote, yet never isolated, this is the land of different cultural and religious influences from Tibet, India and Central Asia.

-100 Things to do in Ladakh
+100 Things to do in Ladakhregion of Ladakh tour.

 There is so much to explore here that without proper guidance, you are sure to miss out on so many of those OMG moments.
 To make sure you live all those moments and come back with tons of memories from your trip there, we have listed the top 100 things to do on a Ladakh tour.
 So here goes: